ccolang/wr/README.md

 # WRadar | A CS2 Webradar
 WRadar is a small side project of mine.
-Yes the frontend is a endless spaghetti code mess but I'm to lazy to fix it (sorry :c).
+Fronted fixed by ccolang big thanks.
 To see a showcase scroll allll the way down. ([Screenshots](#screenshots))

 ## Warning